 FCC homes offer high-quality care provided by a military family member in both on- and off-post homes.

-The School Age Services program consists of before and after school care, full-day care on "no- school" days and summer camp for children in Kindergarten - 5th grade.
+The School Age Services program consists of before and after school care, full-day care on "no- school" days and summer camp for children in Kindergarten to 5th grade.

 Irwin Army Community Hospital (IACH) serves the personnel of Fort Riley.
 Opened and dedicated in February 1958, IACH was named in honor of Brigadier General Bernard John Dowling Irwin, Medical Corps (1830-1917).
 Irwin Army Community Hospital is a 44-bed facility, serving a population in excess of 30,000 active duty, family members of active duty, with retired military and family members of retired military.
 From the start of operation in 1958, IACH has continually been fully accredited by the Joint Commission on Accreditation of Healthcare Organizations.